Kevin Spacey pleads not guilty to UK sexual assault charges

 Space's lawyer previously said the actor “strenuously denies” the allegations.

-Spacey was granted bail and allowed to return to the United States after a preliminary hearing last month.
+Spacey, who has addresses in London and the U.S., was granted bail and allowed to return to the United States after a preliminary hearing last month.
+The judge continued the actor's unconditional bail on Thursday, and said another pretrial hearing would be held early in 2023.

+Spacey thanked the judge at the end of the 15-minute hearing.
+He made no comment as he left court and was ushered through a crowd of photographers and camera crews into a chauffeur-driven car.

 Spacey won a best supporting actor Academy Award for the 1995 film “The Usual Suspects” and a lead actor Oscar for the 1999 movie “American Beauty.”